On This Page

 A perfect city in seemingly the middle of nowhere, perched on a mountaintop, surrounded on all sides by other mountains.
 Let that sink in.

 Offerings were made here in Inca times.
 They used human children (a child was considered 20 or younger, but usually they were under 15).
-They were given alcohol to disorient them and coca leaves to numb the pain, before they were suffocated, so that the body was not damaged.
+They were given alcohol to disorient them and coca leaves to numb the pain, before they were suffocated, thus leaving the body undamaged for the offering.
 They were then buried in the fetal position to be born again in the afterlife.
 It was considered a great honor to be chosen as an offering, and it brought honor to your family as well.

 Unfortunately, we learned that the USA obtained all the artifacts from Machu Picchu once it was rediscovered after the Inca people mysteriously disappeared.
 ALL OF THE ARTIFACTS.
 We agreed to return them all within 3 years but still have not done so all these years later despite them being sacred to the Inca people.
 They are currently located at Yale University in Connecticut.